-- Standard, five-year courses Expand / Collapse
+- Standard entry, five-year courses Expand / Collapse

-The majority of students take a five-year course in medicine.
+The majority of students take a five-year 'standard entry' course in medicine.
 For entry you need at least three A levels (or possibly equivalent level 3 qualifications) at very high grades.
 Most medical schools expect you to have at least two science subjects and usually specify chemistry and sometimes biology.
 If you don’t have an A level in either biology or chemistry, you may need an AS level in the subject, but check with the individual medical school.

 Alternative level 3 qualifications, such as a relevant BTEC Level 3 National or Access to Medicine qualification may be acceptable.
 You may need to offer relevant AS/A levels alongside.

 It is essential to check up-to-date entry requirements with individual medical schools, ideally before choosing your level 3 qualifications.
 Use our coursefinder to get a list of approved degrees in medicine

 - Courses with a foundation/gateway year Expand / Collapse

 These courses take the form of either a five-year standard entry medicine course with an additional year at the start, making a six-year course, or sometimes the preliminary year is taken as a standalone one-year course.
 It is also known as Medicine with a Foundation Year, or similar.

 This course is designed for those who achieved highly at A level, or equivalent, but who did not take the required science subjects.
 This extra year gives students the necessary science training to catch up.
 It is not a means of boosting the grades of those who do not meet the entry requirements of a standard entry medicine course.